Last updated on October 9th, 2023

 Also Read: Health Benefits of Drinking Coconut Water

 Health Benefits Of Ajwain(Carom Seeds)

 There are several ajwain benefits.
 Here are 15 of them:

 Ajwain Is an Effective Digestive Aid

 - It is a carminative herb that helps relieve gas and bloating.
 According to Ayurveda texts, It can be used to treat various digestive issues, including gas and bloating.
 Modern science has begun to back up these claims.
-Studies have shown that Ajwain contains chemicals that help relax the digestive tract’s smooth muscle lining.
+According to the WebMD website, ajwain has enzymes that regulate the flow of stomach acids.
+Also, studies have shown that Ajwain contains chemicals that help relax the digestive tract’s smooth muscle lining.

 - This can help to reduce symptoms of gas and bloat.
 Ajwain also has antimicrobial properties that help to protect against infection.
 For these reasons, Ajwain is an effective natural remedy for digestive issues.
 So the next time you’re feeling bloated after a big meal, reach for some ajwain seeds.
 Chewing on a few of these little seeds may give you the relief you’re looking for.

 According to medical reviews published by the Journal of Pharmacognosy and Phytochemistry, the volatile oils in Ajwain have both antibacterial and antifungal properties.
 This makes it an effective home remedy for infections, wounds, and skin conditions.